arcology-network/binary-releases/dockers.md

 The testnet should be ready at this point.

+### 4.4 Showcases

+In the client docker container the following commands to test the all-in-one testnet.

+>**Please replace the IP address http://192.168.1.103 below with the IP of your own Node Docker.**

 ## 5. Uniswap Showcase

-In the client docker container the following commands to test the all-in-one testnet. **Please replace the IP address http://192.168.1.103 below with the IP of your own Node Docker.**

 ### 5.1.
-Deploy the Contracts
+Deploy the Contract

 ```sh
 cd uniswap